itsToggle/trakt-scraper/README.md

-                -If a season isnt fully released, the query is in format: Title.S01E01 / Title.Year.S01E01 (Episode) -An API call to rarbg.to's API is made with the query -The response is sorted by video quality and seeders -An API call to magnets2torrents.com is made to gather the torrents file lists.
+                -If a season isnt fully released, the query is in format: Title.S01E01 / Title.Year.S01E01 (Episode) -An API call to rarbg.to's API is made with the query -The response is sorted by video quality and seeders -An API call to RealDebrid is made to gather the torrents file lists.
                 -If an episode cant be found, a fallback to search for a season pack containing the episode is made.
             -An API call to the debrid services is made for each torrent (or magnet link to be more precise) -If one of the torrents is cached, the direct links are send to Aria2c via an API call